davenkin/andy-springboot-sample/ADRs/008_domain_event_publishing.md

 ## Context

-Publishing Domain Events can be as easy as calling `kafkaTemplate.send()` whenever you want.
+Publishing Domain Events can be as easy as calling `kafkaTemplate.send()` whenever you need to.
 But doing so has a big
 problem:

-- In normal use cases we will first write to database and then send events to Kafka, yet these two operations cannot be made inside an atomic operation, which might result in data inconsistency.
+- In normal use cases we will firstly write to database and then send events to Kafka, yet these two operations cannot be made inside an atomic operation, which might result in data inconsistency.
 For example, the writing to database succeeds but sending events to Kafka fails, or vice vasa.
 This kind of problem is essentially a distributed transaction problem.

-Some techniques exists to address such problem, like [JTA](http://en.wikipedia.org/wiki/Jakarta_Transactions) or [X/Open XA](https://en.wikipedia.org/wiki/X/Open_XA), but these techniques are usually quite heavy and Kafka does not support them.
-There is also another technique called [Transactional Outbox](https://microservices.io/patterns/data/transactional-outbox.html) pattern, which uses an event table to convert a distributed transaction into a local database transaction.
+Some techniques exist to address such problem, like [JTA](http://en.wikipedia.org/wiki/Jakarta_Transactions) or [X/Open XA](https://en.wikipedia.org/wiki/X/Open_XA), but these techniques are usually quite heavy and Kafka does not support them any way.
+There is also another technique called [Transactional Outbox](https://microservices.io/patterns/data/transactional-outbox.html) pattern, which uses an event table in database to convert a distributed transaction into a local database transaction.

 ## Decision